teopalmer/clojure-task/README.md

 # clojure-beginner

-A Clojure library designed to ... well, that part is up to you.
+A simple Clojure RESTful server to place a dot in or out of a triangle.

 ## Usage

-FIXME
+tbd

 ## License